Vermont Ski and Snowboard Museum

-The Vermont Ski and Snowboard Museum is a museum located in Brandon, Vermont.
-It was founded in 1988 as The Vermont Ski Museum.
+The Vermont Ski and Snowboard Museum is a winter sports museum in Vermont.
+It was founded in 1988 in Brandon, Vermont as The Vermont Ski Museum.
 In 2000, the museum moved to Stowe and opened to the public at its current location in 2002.

 In 2011, the word snowboarding was added to the museum's name.
-Currently, the museum changes exhibits annually, with the exception of the Hall of Fame.
+Currently, the museum changes exhibits annually, except the Hall of Fame.

 The museum's main objective is to "collect, preserve, and celebrate Vermont's skiing and snowboarding history."
-It's mission is:
+Its mission is:

 Location

-The museum building was originally located in the 1818 Old Town Hall, but was moved during the 1860s.
+The museum building was originally the 1818 Old Town Hall, but the structure was physically moved during the 1860s.
 The museum is now located in the Perkins Building at 1 South Main Street, Stowe, Vermont.
 A complete renovation took place in 2002.

 Collection

 As of 2012, the museum offers a broad programming schedule, which comes in support of its collection containing 7,500 items, divided into seven different areas, together with comprehensive historical descriptions: